metron-labs/secrets-manager-old/sdk/dotNet/Integrations/OracleKeyManagement/README.md

             builder.SetMinimumLevel(LogLevel.Debug);
             builder.AddConsole();
         });
-    var logger = loggerFactory.CreateLogger<AWSKeyValueStorage>();
+    var logger = loggerFactory.CreateLogger<OracleKeyValueStorage>();
-    var aws_storage = new AWSKeyValueStorage(keyId, path, awsSessionConfig2,logger);
+    var oracle_storage = new OracleKeyValueStorage(keyId2,keyVersionId2,path,ociSessionConfig1,logger );
 ```

 You're ready to use the KSM integration Using the Oracle KMS Integration 👍

-Once setup, the Secrets Manager Oracle KMS integration supports all Secrets Manager JavaScript SDK functionality.
+Once setup, the Secrets Manager Oracle KMS integration supports all Secrets Manager dotNet SDK functionality.
 Your code will need to be able to access the Oracle KMS APIs in order to manage the decryption of the configuration file when run.